 But Dollard keeps coming back to life, somehow.
 It’s part of the Promethean punishment, no doubt.
 Tesla’s famous Fifth Avenue laboratory was consumed by fire in 1895, and it was only by a superhuman effort and his gift of photographic memory that he was able to reconstitute his laboratory and his work in time to win the patent for radio.
 Dollard has had to come back from similar losses no less than eight times.
 Eight times his laboratory has been destroyed, sabotaged, confiscated, repossessed, shut down or embezzled.
 Those who step up to help are by no means always to be trusted.
 At one point he had his identity stolen — thus the importance of the middle initial.

-During his time at RCA Eric began his deep research into these ‘premoderns’.
+During his time at RCA Dollard began his deep research into these ‘premoderns’.
 Realizing the significance of the fact that he was working in one of the oldest radio facilities in the world, he turned archeologist.
 What he was learning about pre-1919 radio technology did not square with what he had been taught — or what he was seeing on the ground.
 There was a lot more to be discovered about this place.
-It was a palimpsest, like an old painting overlaid with a new composition, or a text that had been erased and written over.
+It was a palimpsest, like a text that had been erased and written over.
 There was something underneath the layers.

 RCA was in rapid decline.
 Its main product had been television sets in recent years, and that market was now swamped with Asian products.
 They shut down the Marconi Station, and Dollard found himself on the streets with nothing to his name but 25 tons of electrical equipment, thanks to two RCA executives who had listened to his appeals.
 He’d got the gear out and into a warehouse, but needed funds to set up a lab.
 He would work the salvage business and sell his services as an electrician.
 Sleeping in his car kept the overheads down.